KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\leads\models.py:15`

 **Description**:
-The `LeadStatus.get_by_id` method in the `LeadStatus` class is designed to retrieve a lead status record from the database using a specified `lead_status_id`, which is likely used to manage and track the status of leads within the EeazyCRM system.
+The `LeadStatus.get_by_id` method in the `LeadStatus` class is used to retrieve the status of a lead in the CRM system using its unique identifier `lead_status_id`.
+It is likely called by other methods or classes that need to fetch or display the status of a specific lead.

 ---